lem-project/lemmington/README.md

 To start the server call `lemmington-start-server`, the default port is 55486, every other function is meant to be called from Lem.

+It can also be used with https://codeberg.org/sasanidas/eltr so the REPL is in sync with the Emacs behind